TomHaels/Zeeslag/README.md

 This algorithm will use 2 programs one is called the service and the other is called the user.
 These two will be in connection through message queing with a broker called benternet.
 ZeroMQ will be used for message queing.
 The applicable programs for this application can be accessed through the zeeslagpp map .

-Service can be accessed through the zeeslagpp map
-User can be accessed throuhg the userpp map
+Service can be accessed through the zeeslagpp map\n User can be accessed throuhg the userpp map

 ## Working principle